 There’s an image Chicago pet owners probably know too well: leaving your home only to glance back and see your furry friend’s face looking at you as you leave.
 For pet owners with certain types of window treatments, regular trips to the window could spell disaster, as dogs and cats can make for some of the worst harm to your window treatments.

 So what can you do to protect against pet damage?
 The easiest way is to install a pet-friendly window treatment that can stand up to even the most finicky pets.
-Let’s dive into some of the best (and worst) window coverings for pet owners throughout IL.
+Let’s dive into some of the best (and worst) window coverings for pet owners throughout Illinois.

 Non Pet-Friendly Window Coverings